Author: Ben Tipple, Content Production Manager at Ticketmaster

 Host a free event

 The big five right now are Instagram, YouTube, Facebook, Twitch, and Twitter, but there are plenty more options available.
-Choosing the best one will ultimately come down to individual preferences.
+Choosing the best live streaming platform will ultimately come down to individual preferences.

 Consider your audience